 Acoustic Privacy Panels are stylish and functional desktop additions, delivering your desk a more sound-sheltered setup by blocking up to 80% of noise that comes into contact with the .6 inch thick Polyester fiber board panels.
 Side Acoustic Privacy Panels allow you to create that total "work sanctuary" that keeps the ideas flowing and background noise out of mind.
 Whatever your acoustic needs, we're here to deliver you the products that help you achieve the quiet and discreet office you seek.

 Acoustic issues in the workplace can be hidden and costly.
 Terms like "decibel" and "echo" might sound familiar, but what about your wall's Noise Reduction Coefficient (NRC)?
 If ambient noise doesn't get absorbed or dampened by your walls, it might be time to look into installing surfaces with a higher NRC.
 From the materials that make up your floor to your sound-absorbing décor, it's the little acoustic details that matter.
+Want your walls to make a statement?
+Consider making it a quiet statement with UPLIFT Acoustic Wall Panels.

 *Note: Reverberation Time - The amount of time it takes for reverb to fade away in a closed space.
 RT60 is the time it takes for the sound pressure level to reduce 60 dB, and is the standard measurement used in acoustic calculations.